Adrenocortical carcinoma: Imaging

 Radiological studies of the abdomen, such as CT scans and magnetic resonance imaging are useful for identifying the site of the tumor, differentiating it from other diseases, such as adrenocortical adenoma, and determining the extent of invasion of the tumor into surrounding organs and tissues.
 On CT, it shows heterogeneous appearance due to necrosis, calcifications, and haemorrhage.
 After contrast injection, it shows peripheral enhancement.
 Invasion of adjacent structures such as kidney, vena cava, liver, and retroperitoneal lymph nodes are also common.
+Online open-access datasets of adrenocortical carcinoma CT examinations are available.

 On MRI, it shows low intensity on T1-weighted images, and high T2 signal with strong heterogeneous contrast enhancement and slow washout.
 Haemorrhagic areas may show high T1-signal.
 Imaging with positron emission tomography (PET) is useful during initial investigation of potentially malignant adrenal tumors and for detecting metastasis.
 Fluorodeoxyglucose ([^{18}F]FDG or FDG) has high sensitivity but cannot distinguish ACC from other malignancies. ^{11}C-labelled metomidate binds to enzymes expressed in adrenocortical cells and has been used as a radiotracer with high specificity for adrenal tumors.